aussig/BGS-Tally/README.md

 # Discord Integration

-The plugin generates Discord-ready text for copying-and-pasting manually into Discord and also supports direct posting into a Discord server of your choice using a webhook.
-You will need to create this webhook on your Discord server first - **instructions for setting up the webhook within Discord are [here in the wiki &rarr;](https://github.com/aussig/BGS-Tally/wiki/Discord-Server-Setup)**.
+The plugin generates Discord-ready text for copying-and-pasting manually into Discord and also supports direct posting into a Discord server or servers of your choice using webhooks.
+You will need to create webhook(s) on your Discord server first - **instructions for setting up webhooks within Discord are [here in the wiki &rarr;](https://github.com/aussig/BGS-Tally/wiki/Discord-Server-Setup)**.

 # What is Tracked